marcus13371337/circle-dash/readme.md

 # Circle-Dash
-The circle-ci dashboard (inoffical) in your your terminal.
+The circle-ci dashboard (unoffical) in your your terminal.

 ## Installation
 1. Install the package